forcedotcom/salesforcedx-vscode/docs/tests.md

 1. `DEBUG_SPECTRON=1 npm run test:system-tests`.
 1. Use the "Attach to Process (Inspector Protocol)" debug configuration to attach to the process (uses port 9229).

+## Coverage numbers from System Tests

+System tests exercise a wide range of modules and, thus, are well-suited for providing an upper bound on our coverage numbers.
+However, they are harder to instrument since they are not isolated to one module; **all** modules need to be instrumented.

+The dynamic loading technique that we use with `testrunner.ts` is not sufficient since it _decaches_ the require cache and forces it to load dynamically instrumented files.
+That is only sufficient for that particular module.
+When you need to instrument all modules, you need a parent _module_ that can load everything.
+Such a module is not impossible but might deviate from usual user interactions, i.e., there is too much magic going on that we might not be able to trust the coverage numbers.

+Thus, instead of dynamic instrumentation, we opt for static instrumentation.

+1. Build all the modules, like normal, and write their JS files and source maps to disk.
+1. Use `istanbul` (version 1.0 and above) that supports source maps to instrument the newly build modules from step 1 and write it out to disk.
+1. `istanbul` works by source instrumentation and maintaining a global map of files to covered locations called `__coverage__`.
+1. At the end of our extension deactivation, we grab the value of the `__coverage__` variable and write it out into coverage/coverage.json
+1. The `coverage/coverage.json` file still uses the JS line numbers.
+We then use `remap-istanbul` to remap the line numbers to their TypeScript counterparts.
+1. Then we replace the original `coverage/coverage.json` with this new version and generate the corresponding coverage.lcov.
+1. `coverage/coverage.json` and `lcov.info` are uploaded to codecov.io.

+Because we are changing the built modules and writing to file, the steps above have to be explicitly requested using the command `npm run coverage:system-tests`.

+Tip: Depending on what you are trying to do, it is likely that you need to rebuild the modules after the coverage tests to get to a pristine state.